Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination of Unitaries: Results and Discussion

-{\it The classical pre-processing cost:} The Pauli products decomposition of a Hamiltonian has $\mathcal{O}(N^4)$ operators.
-However, orbital localization schemes can significantly reduce this to $\mathcal{O}(N^2)$ for large molecules \cite{lmo_qc}; the cost for optimized orbital localization schemes typically scales as $\mathcal{O}(N^3)$ \cite{majorana_l1}.
-The sorted insertion algorithm, used in \gls{AC}, has a sorting cost of $\mathcal{O}(M^2)$, where $M$ is the number of elements in the list being sorted.
-This results in a decomposition cost of $\mathcal{O}(N^8)$ for \gls{AC} and $\mathcal{O}(N^4)$ when grouping is done on localized orbitals.
-For the fermion-based methods, the cost for \gls{DF} is dominated by the diagonalization of the reshaped $N^2\times N^2$ tensor $g_{ij;kl}$, which scales as $\mathcal{O}(N^6)$.
-For the $L^4$-MPS, the cost for each step in the \gls{MPS} factorization (see Fig.~\ref{fig:SVD_MPS}) goes as $\mathcal{O}(N^5)$, thus being the overall scaling cost of this decomposition.
+For our \gls{THC} implementation, the computation of an approximate Hessian matrix for the update step in the Levenberg-Marquardt algorithm dominates the computational cost.
+Assuming that the rank of the THC decomposition, $K$ [\eq{thc}] scales linearly with system size, the computational cost of our THC implementation scales as $O(N^8)$.
+This is in contrast to the $O(N^6)$ scaling of Openfermion's L-BFGS-B THC implementation.
+Our implementation of THC offers greater robustness with the choice of initial parameters in exchange for the higher computational scaling.
+For $L^4$-MPS, the cost for each step in the \gls{MPS} factorization (see Fig.~\ref{fig:SVD_MPS}) goes as $\mathcal{O}(N^5)$, thus being the overall scaling cost of this decomposition.
 The $L^4$-SVD decomposition quickly becomes prohibitively expensive to do as the system size grows, while the $L^4$-CP4 decomposition requires $\mathcal{O}(N^3 W)$, where $W$ is the number of terms in the decomposition \cite{efficient_cp4}.
 Among the algorithms presented in this work, orbital-localized \gls{AC} has the best theoretical scaling, followed by $L^4$-MPS.
 However, in practice, the fermionic-based decompositions (\gls{DF} and $L^4$-MPS) tend to have lower prefactors due to their efficient utilization of linear algebra routines.
 For example, in the case of the linear H$_{30}$ chain, orbital-localized \gls{AC} took approximately 5 minutes, while \gls{DF} required around 0.1 seconds and $L^4$--MPS required around 0.3 seconds.
 These calculations were done using a single core of a 2.2 GHz 6-Core Intel i7 processor.